What is Placemaking?

 - Multiple day demonstration or event

 - Largest budget requirements

 To guide this program and evaluate future sites for placemaking, we have created the Placemaking Action Plan.
 For inspiration, ideas and more information, please review the Placemaking Action Plan and Flyer

-The Department of City Planning is kicking off this program with two pilot projects.
-The two pilot projects will allow City Staff and community members to work through the implementation process and test solutions prior to receiving applications for future locations this spring.
+The Department of City Planning is kicking off this program with three pilot projects.
+The three pilot projects will allow City Staff and community members to work through the implementation process and test solutions prior to receiving applications for future locations this spring.

 Below are the concepts for each pilot project: